Mikluki/g-scholar-get-bib-pdf/README.md

 - https://github.com/Tishacy/SciDownl
 - https://github.com/scholarly-python-package/scholarly

+__Important:__ scholarly is set up without proxy.
+Google scholar does not like bots, which means that sometimes your ip can be temporarily blocked (maybe several minutes).
+So idealy you want to set up your own proxy.
+Block criteria unclear.
+If it happened you can temporarily use vpn.
+I suppose the number of queries is limited for some period of time.
+Nonetheless, script was successfully tested for 25 publications several times.

 usage: gsch.py [-h] [-m] [-pdf] pubs [pubs ...]

 positional arguments:
-  pubs        publication titles
+pubs  &emsp;     publication titles

 options:
-- -h, &emsp; --help  show this help message and exit
+-h, &emsp; --help  show this help message and exit
-- -m    &emsp;      manually accept search result
+-m    &emsp;      manually accept search result
-- -pdf    &emsp;    download pdf of the article via scihub
+-pdf    &emsp;    download pdf of the article via scihub

 Saved pdf is automatically named: year_name(delimeter = '-')